-Hydra Island is part of the Saronic Islands (Greece), located in Aegean Sea.
+Hydra Island is part of the Saronic Islands (Greece), located in the Aegean Sea.
 Hydra (from the Greek word for "water") is a reference to the island's springs.

 On Hydra Island motorcycles and cars are forbidden.
 Public transportation is via water taxis.
 The island is easily walkable.
 It features plenty of bays and natural harbors.
 It is also a popular yachting destination.